EtheaDev/SVGIconImageList/README.md

 From D10.3 version, the **TSVGIconImageCollection** inherits from TCustomImageCollection, so you can also use it with the TVirtualImage component and place SVG icons into the new TControlList component (available from Delphi 10.4.2), as explained [here...](https://github.com/EtheaDev/SVGIconImageList/wiki/TControlList-with-SVGIconImageCollection)

-### New in version 2.3: four SVG engines available!
+### New in version 3.4: five SVG engines available!

-There are four implementation:
+There are five implementation:

-- Delphi Image32 (default): the new implementatio, using Image32 library by Angus Johnson
+- Native Delphi Image32 (default): the new implementatio, using Image32 library by Angus Johnson

-- Delphi TSVG: the first native Delphi code, based on Martin's work which is using GDI+
+- Native Delphi TSVG: the first native Delphi code, based on Martin's work which is using GDI+

+- Using SKIA4Delphi library, a cross-platform 2D graphics API based on Google's Skia Graphics Library

 - A wrapper to the native Windows Direct2D implementation